MoseGuerini/boneage_regression/README.md

 ![The Heat Map indicate areas on which the NN focused before giving its predictions](Readme_images/heat_map.png)

 # Usage
-We warmly invite the user to run the code on a GPU because of its computational cost (our training took several hours on a GPU). <br>
+We warmly invite the user to run the code on a GPU, because of its computational cost (our training took several hours on a GPU). <br>

 Simply download this repository and run using default parameters.
 ```python